Find Affordable College Courses

 Tucson, AZ

-A rank of #4 on this year’s list means University of Arizona is a great place for astronomy and astrophysics students working on their master’s degree.
+The in-demand master’s degree programs at University of Arizona helped the school earn the #4 place on this year’s ranking of the most popular astronomy and astrophysics schools in the United States.
 University of Arizona is a fairly large public school located in the city of Tucson.

 Of the 10 students majoring in astronomy at University of Arizona, 60% are male and 40% are female.